 - 8.2 Purchasing Division Responsibilities: The Purchasing Division is responsible for ensuring that the purchase of or contract for commodities and printing shall be based whenever possible on competitive bid. - 8.2.1 Specification Review: The Purchasing Division will review all specifications submitted by an agency to ensure that the specifications are complete and open to competition. - 8.2.2 Evaluation: The Purchasing Division staff reviews all evaluations and recommendations for award for validity and consistency.
-In Best Value Procurement techniques, the Purchasing Division requires and provides training to all agency evaluation committee members to ensure proper evaluation procedures are followed and quality evaluations are submitted in standard format.
-(See Section 6.2.4). - 8.2.3 Contract Administration: Although the agency is responsible for monitoring vendor performance and compliance with the specifications on a daily basis, the Purchasing Division assists with dispute resolutions when needed.
+In best value procurement techniques, the Purchasing Division requires and provides training to all agency evaluation committee members to ensure proper evaluation procedures are followed and quality evaluations are submitted in standard format. - 8.2.3 Contract Administration: Although the agency is responsible for monitoring vendor performance and compliance with the specifications on a daily basis, the Purchasing Division assists with dispute resolutions when needed.
 It is preferred that agency personnel and the vendor exhaust all avenues in an effort to resolve the dispute prior to the Purchasing Division's intervention.
 Situations where the vendor has breached contract or established a pattern of poor performance, the Purchasing Division may cancel the contract and/or suspend the vendor from further participation in the competitive bid process.
-In the event that bonds have been posted by the vendor, the Purchasing Division may also institute action to recover any damages identified from the vendor's surety. - 8.2.4 Training: The Purchasing Division provides a variety of training to state agencies in an effort to increase the level of proficiency.
-Annual conferences are usually conducted for agency procurement officers.
+In the event that bonds have been posted by the vendor, the Purchasing Division may also institute action to recover any damages identified from the vendor's surety. - 8.2.4 Purchasing Inspections: In accordance with the W. Va. § 148 C.S.R.
+1-4.14, the Purchasing Director appoints inspectors to review and audit spending unit requests and purchases and other transactions and performance that fall under the authority of the division.
+Inspectors also provide relevant training for agency personnel and must be provided access at any and all times to records, reports and other documents as needed.